Adobe Acrobat DC (Document Cloud) is a program used to read and edit PDF documents.

 You can look at an overview on laws about electronic signatures in Adobe’s Guide.

-Acrobat Reader DC is in the default software package for university owned devices.
+Adobe Acrobat DC is in the default software package for university owned devices.
 It will update itself on a schedule automatically.

 If it’s missing or you’re looking to install an update, you can find it in Software Center or Self Service.
 For instructions on using these applications, select the appropriate link below: